matejvasek/quarkus-ce-functions/README.md

 ## Templates

 Templates are used to create your local project and start your development.
 When initializing your project you will be provided with the default template project.
-This template provides a simple Java application with a JAX-RS "Hello World!"
-REST API example and a simple HTML welcome page.
+This template provides a simple Quarkus application with a "Hello World!"
+API example.

 ## Getting Started